Hydpe/java_spring_mongo/README.md

+Understood.
+Below is a **clean README** using **only headings and plain text**, no tables, no emojis, no complex words.
+This will look **good in GitHub preview**.

+Copy and paste **exactly this** into `README.md`.

+---

-Spring Boot MongoDB CRUD Application
+# Spring Boot MongoDB CRUD Application

+## Description

-This is a simple Java Spring Boot application that uses MongoDB as the database.
+This project is a simple Spring Boot application that uses MongoDB as the database.
-The project demonstrates basic CRUD operations using REST APIs.

-Project Overview

-This application allows you to manage user data stored in MongoDB.
-You can create, read, update, and delete users using HTTP endpoints.
+It provides REST APIs to perform basic CRUD operations on user data.

-The project is structured using controller, service, and entity layers.
+The project follows a layered structure using Controller, Service, and Entity classes.

+---

-Technologies Used
+## Technologies Used

 Java
 Spring Boot
 Spring Web
 Spring Data MongoDB
 MongoDB
 Maven

+---

-Project Structure
+## Project Structure

 com.mongoDB.mongo

-│
-├── Controllers
+Controllers
-│   └── controller.java
+controller.java

-│
-├── Services
+Services
-│   └── service.java
+service.java

-│
-├── Entity
+Entity
-│   └── person.java
+person.java

-│
-└── MongoApplication.java
+MongoApplication.java

+---

-Entity Details
+## Entity Information

-The person entity represents a MongoDB document.
+The person class represents a MongoDB document.

-Fields used:
+MongoDB collection name is `users`.

+Fields used in the entity:

 id
 name
 email
 password
 profession
 age
 country

-The data is stored in the users collection in MongoDB.
+---

-REST API Endpoints
+## API Endpoints

-Base URL:
+Base URL is `/user`.

-/user

 Get all users
 GET /user/persons